Alagu Subramaniam: The Scholar

 Several stories examine the conflict between a modernising younger generation and an older tradition.
 In “The Scholar” Thambirajah is introduced as successful in the new, modern way (having received a scholarship to study in England for three years).
 Such success ironically makes him an attractive prospect for a traditional arranged marriage, which his parents duly organise for him.

 The story turns on this conflict between tradition and modernity, older and younger generations (Tharimbirajah has met another student, Radha, and both want to marry).
 However, in the end the force of tradition wins out (and here force means exactly that, physical force – Radha is beaten into submission).
-The power of tradition is more destructive still than simply separating two young people – but read the story to discover its ending.

-Cousin Thampoo

-In “Cousin Thampoo” for example, changing the position of a single comma in the story's final sentence would have entirely changed the story's significance.
-The story's ending as written is the more complex and resonating one, an example of the care, craft and wisdom of writer and stories.

 Professional Mourners

 In “Professional Mourners”, a funeral in a village is depicted where a self-important organiser of the funeral behaving inhumanly with low caste professional mourners despite their own mother's death on that morning.

-The lower caste women, gets unexpected sympathy at the funeral, and the organizer of the funeral put himself in an awkward position.
+The lower caste women, gets unexpected sympathy at the funeral, and the organiser of the funeral put himself in an awkward position.